unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ```

 A special control, the `FeedView` is used to display data exposed as an `IFeed`,
 and provides different styling templates for the various states of the feed.
-The `FeedView` is data bound to the CurrentWeather property which aligns with the CurrentWeather property exposed on the WeatherModel.
-Within the DataTemplate, the Data property is used to access the current data exposed by the IFeed, which in this case is a proxy for the current WeatherInfo instance.
-The Data property is bound to the DataContext of the TextBlock, making it possible to bind the Text property of the TextBlock to the Temperature property.
+The `FeedView` is data bound to the `CurrentWeather` property which aligns with the `CurrentWeather` property exposed on the `WeatherModel`.
+Within the template, the `Data` property is used to access the current data exposed by the IFeed, which in this case is a proxy for the current WeatherInfo instance.
+The `Data` property is bound to the `DataContext` of the `TextBlock`, making it possible to bind the `Text` property of the TextBlock to the Temperature property.

 ```xaml
 <Page x:Class="WeatherApp.MainPage"